hpsaturn/hpsaturn.github.io/_posts/2025-05-26-nmcli-hostspot.md

 Notes:

-- Replace my Hotspot with your desired SSID.
+- Replace my Hostspot with your desired SSID.
 - Use bg band for 2.4 GHz or a for 5 GHz (check adapter support).

 **Done!** you are able to connect to your Hostspot.
 And also you could up/down the hostspot connection in any moment using the last command line only.
 You don't need repeat the previous steps.